 - First-Year Writing Sequence.
 After new students complete the first-year seminar, a fall term seminar taught by a faculty member on a subject of his or her passion, they enroll in a two-course sequence in winter and spring terms, in classes of 15.
-The Program also provides support for writing in the first-year seminar.

 - Writing Center.
 Located in the Shopneck Family Writing Center in Anderson Academic Commons, the University Writing Center promotes and supports effective student writing by providing consultations to undergraduates, graduate students, staff, and faculty.
 The Center is staffed by trained students (grad and undergrad) and offers scheduled and drop-in consultations, workshops, and more.

 - ASEM.
 Students must complete a writing-intensive Advanced Seminar Course.
 The Writing Program provides faculty development and support for these classes.

 - Writing in the Disciplines.
 The Program offers development opportunities and support for faculty in every department, from informal consultations to extended workshops.
 The goal is to teach students the ways of writing vital to specific disciplines and professions.